Student Employees

 • Sign up for credit monitoring.

-To qualify for campus jobs, students must be enrolled in a degree-seeking, residential program at Wesleyan University, and must be taking at least a half-time course load.
+To qualify for campus jobs, students must be enrolled in a degree-seeking program at Wesleyan University, and must be taking at least a half-time course load.
 Both undergraduate and graduate students may work on campus.

 Learn more about campus job eligibility by visiting our Campus Employment Handbook.